shashikantb/localpulse/README.md

 ADMIN_USERNAME=admin
 ADMIN_PASSWORD=password123

+# Official User Password (Optional)
+# Set this if you want to be able to log in as the official@localpulse.in user.
+# If not set, the account will be locked and cannot be logged into.
+OFFICIAL_USER_PASSWORD=your_official_user_password

 # --- Firebase Configuration (for Web Push Notifications) ---
 # This is required for handling notification clicks on the web.
 # To find these values: